 “He is very close to becoming a Muslim!”

-“What do I say to this dear coworker who is using the Qur’an so much in his attempts to share the gospel that the local Muslims believe he (and the rest of us, by implication) are interested in becoming Muslims?”
+“What do I say to this dear coworker who is using the Qur’an so much in his attempts to share the gospel that the local Muslims believe he (and the rest of us, by implication) is interested in becoming Muslims?”

 This problem was posed to me as the missions pastor by one of our local missionaries.
 This missionary had joined a group of other local missionaries to start an English as second language ministry among the hundreds of Muslim immigrants in our neighborhood.
 It was opening some significant doors in building relationships with these Muslim neighbors.
 They started meeting in the recreation room of the apartment complex across the street from our church.
 The apartment manager eventually decided to close the recreation room to this kind of gathering, so they agreed to meet at our church across the street—-something they would never have agreed to do a few years ago.